Diving into Isaiah 1:17

 “Learn to do right; seek justice.
 Defend the oppressed.Take up the cause of the fatherless; plead the case of the widow.”
 Isaiah 1:17

-Back in February, my friend Brooklin and I had the opportunity to go to a missionary conference to lead a workshop on the need for family-based care options in Guatemala.
+Back in February, my friend Brooklin and I had the opportunity to go to a missionary conference and lead a workshop on the need for family-based care options in Guatemala.
 In the hours of reading, writing, and preparing for the presentation, naturally we opened the Bible to plan the portion of our presentation on how the Church ought to respond to the call to care for vulnerable children and families.

 One of the Bible verses most frequently cited by churches that focus on serving vulnerable children and families is Isaiah 1:17.
 As we talked about this verse, we realized that each part of it contains an aspect of how Christian organizations are using the family-based care model to create restoration and transformation all over the globe.
 We were thrilled to see how clearly the Bible seemed to be speaking on this theme in Isaiah 1:17 and many other verses.
 For now though, let me break down just Isaiah 1:17 and what it means for those in the Church who feel the call to serve the “widow and orphan.”